thelenlucas/obsidian-sync/Second Brain/Discrete Structures/Propositional Logic.md

 # Ghist

 A proposition is a [[Logic]]al statment that can be either true or false.
 It must be true or false and no other values.
-It's used extensively as a component of [[Computer Science]] and [[Computer Engineering]].
+It's used extensively as a component of [[Discrete Mathematics]]

 Compound propositions may be constructed with [[Boolean Operators]].
 For example, a porposition could be "This flower is blue **and** has a stem".